Tag: psychology

 designpsychologyspinning-wheeltools

-The Coin Toss in Sports: Ritual, Strategy, and Superstition
+The Coin Toss in Sports

 sportscoin-fliphistorypsychology

-Why a Random Quote Hits Different Than One You Chose
+Why a Random Quote Hits Different

 psychologyquotescreativitymindfulness

-Why We Talk to Dice (And Other Ways We Treat Randomness Like a Person)
+Why We Talk to Dice

 psychologyrandomnessculturegaming

-Why We Think Seven Is Lucky (And What That Says About Us)
+Why We Think Seven Is Lucky

-Seven shows up everywhere — slot machines, dice, religion, psychology experiments.
-The reasons have less to do with math and more to do with how our brains process the world.
+Seven shows up in slot machines, dice, religion, and psychology.
+The reasons have less to do with math than how our brains process the world.

 psychologynumbersculturehistory